-The sparking depends on the cause for the spark and the current condition of the microwave.
+The sparking depends on the cause of the spark and the current condition of the microwave.
 If the level of spark is minor and is caused due to some metal piece left inside the microwave, which is mostly the cause, then it is okay to keep still using the microwave.

-But if the spark occurs every time you use the microwave, and the reason does not appear.
+But if the spark occurs every time you use the microwave, the reason does not appear.
 It would be best not to use the microwave without consulting a repair shop because such sparks might ignite certain oily foods and cause fire hazards.

 What Causes Microwaves to Spark:

-Metal is one of the most common causes of the sparks inside a microwave.
+Metal is one of the most common causes of sparks inside a microwave.
 When there is a change in the electrical flow, the microwaves cause sparks.
 This phenomenon is called Electrostatic discharge, where there is a sudden change in the current.

 Suppose some mental peace comes under the contact of microwaves inside a microwave oven so that it cannot penetrate a metallic surface.
 In that case, it bounces back, leaving a charge built on the metal surface, causing a spark.
 It is a prevalent reason for sparks, and if it happens frequently, it might damage your microwave oven.

 The Waveguide Cover: